 How do your financial professionals make money?

 These benefits can create a conflict of interest to recommend one product over another.
-In addition, some Financial Advisors are not compensated for transactions in your account if the combined account balances in your U.S. Bank, N.A. and U.S. Bancorp Investments relationship do not meet or exceed $100,000.
-This can deter the Financial Advisor from recommending strategies that could be beneficial to you but do not result in a qualifying relationship balance that meets the threshold for compensation or may incent Financial Advisors to recommend a trade that is inconsistent with your financial situation but meets the threshold for compensation.
+In addition, some financial advisors are not compensated for transactions in your account if the combined account balances in your U.S. Bank, N.A., and U.S. Bancorp Advisors relationship do not meet or exceed $100,000.
+This can deter the financial advisor from recommending strategies that could be beneficial to you but do not result in a qualifying relationship balance that meets the threshold for compensation or may incent financial advisors to recommend a trade that is inconsistent with your financial situation but meets the threshold for compensation.

 Do you or your financial professionals have legal or disciplinary history?